Prepare for take-off – your journey to the cloud awaits

 is cloud infrastructure reserved solely for a single organisation, whether managed internally or by a third party and hosted either internally or externally in a data centre.
 A private cloud can often provide greater levels of security, where the data sits behind enterprise firewalls and has limited exposure to the outside world.
 Organisations that are facing strict regulatory and compliance rules as well as managing data sovereignty typically follow this pattern of cloud migration.

 is where the infrastructure sits in a network that is open for public use.
 There is little to no difference between public and private cloud architecture, save for security considerations you’ll have to make depending on what kind of data you’re migrating.
-When we say open these are still restricted in terms of who and what can get in and out of them.
+The phrase ‘open for public use’ might set alarm bells ringing, but these networks are still restricted in terms of who and what can get in and out of them.
 They still undergo security penetration tests and ethical hacking to ensure that they are secure.
-We work with some of the biggest cloud platforms, or hyperscalers, including Google Cloud, Microsoft Azure and Amazon AWS.
+We work with some of the biggest cloud platforms, or hyperscalers, including Google Cloud, Microsoft Azure and Amazon AWS, all of whom lead the way in security developments.

 is a composition of two or more clouds (private or public) that remain distinct entities but are integrated, offering the benefits of multiple deployment models.
 In more sophisticated configurations these allow workloads to move between private (on-premise) and public clouds based on rules which could manage spikes in demand, scheduled maintenance work, or cloud transformation projects where applications have undergone modernisation.

-It can be difficult to land on a final decision at this stage, and we can help with this.
-We consider the size of the workload you’re migrating, the nature of your data and subsequent security needs, your operational requirements and suggest the destination and provider you should go with.
+It can be difficult to identify the suitable route at this stage, but we, your experienced navigator, can help with this.
+We consider the size of the workload you’re migrating, the nature of your data and subsequent security needs and your operational requirements.
+We will then suggest the best route to get to your destination and provider you should go with.

 Step 3: Leaving the runway

-Once you have a solid plan for cloud migration, your journey to the cloud can start to move.
+Once you have a solid plan for cloud migration, your journey to the cloud can get underway.

 Microservices & APIs

-Breaking down your applications into microservices and api’s gives you the flexibility to architect your applications as you like them, provides greater possibilities where scalability is concerned, and enables continuous delivery without disruption.
+Breaking down your applications into microservices and APIs gives you the flexibility to architect your applications as you want, provides greater possibilities where scalability is concerned, and enables continuous delivery without disruption.
+Running these microservices in a containerised environment provides a consistent and isolated environment for deploying, running and managing these services.

 Adopt a DevOps approach

-By baking in governance standards into your infrastructure before deploying applications into it, you’re ensuring the application’s delivery is high quality and giving yourself peace of mind that security will stay efficient and repeatable.
+By incorporating governance standards into your infrastructure before deploying applications into it, you ensure that the application’s delivery is high quality and giving yourself peace of mind that security will remain effective and repeatable.

 Test often and deploy quickly